Callicoon (CDP), New York: Media

 Sullivan County Democrat is a newspaper published bi-weekly covering news and events throughout the county.
 Its head office is located on Main Street in Callicoon.

 Education

 The Callicoon area was once home to Delaware Valley Central School.
 However, the school consolidated with schools in nearby Jeffersonville, New York and Narrowsburg, New York and closed.
 Narrowsburg's school also closed and Jeffersonville's school has become the sole elementary school for the region.
 A new junior-high/senior-high school building was built in centrally located Lake Huntington, New York.
 The recently formed Sullivan West Central School District still owns the school building in Callicoon, but has left it vacant.

-Callicoon is the location of the Delaware Valley Job Corps Center, a job training facility located in the former Saint Joseph's Seraphic Seminary.
+Callicoon is the location of the Delaware Valley Job Corps Center, a job training facility located since 1979 in the former St. Joseph's Seraphic Seminary.

 Delaware Free Library is a public library located on Main Street in the business district.